akmadian/NZXTSharp/README.md

 Find NZXTSharp on NuGet [here][0].
 If you are adding through Visual Studio, please be sure to check `Include Prereleases`.

 **Please keep in mind that NZXTSharp is in heavy development, and will have breaking changes in the future.**
-<br>**NZXTSharp is in very early development, and very little is supported at the moment.
-Please keep checking back!**

 Documentation is still a work in progress, and can be found at [NZXTSharp's readthedocs.io page][3].
 Docs are built from [the docs branch][4].